radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 Thanks to the many reviewers and commenters for raising topics to discuss, and for providing insight into the issues related to increasing the security of RADIUS.
 In no particular order, thanks to Margaret Cullen, Alexander Clouter, and Josh Howlett.

+Many thanks to Nadia Heninger and the rest of the BlastRADIUS team for extensive discussions and feedback about the issue.

 # Changelog

 * 01 - added more discussion of IPSec, and move TLS-PSK to its own document,